 Note: The Service-Learning Resource Centre (located in ST226) offers resources to assist in the achievement of the above objectives.

 All full-time, tenured, probationary and limited term faculty are eligible to apply for a Service-Learning Development Grant.
 The proposed project must clearly include a positive and reciprocal relationship between Brock faculty, students and either an internal or external community partner (including international partners).

 Use of Funds

-The $3,500.00 grants are equivalent to a quarter-course (Y) release and thus, may be used in various ways.
-These may include buying out teaching time, hiring a service-learning support person, or funding other needs associated with course development with the proviso that the grant be used to further service-learning in an academic course.
+The $3,000.00 grants may be used in various ways.
+This may include hiring a service-learning support person or funding other needs associated with course development with the proviso that the grant be used to further service-learning in an academic course.
 It is also important to note that Brock spending rules apply to the funds available through the Service-Learning Course Development Grants.